ParkerBooth/ParkerBooth.github.io/index.md

 **Duration**: 1 month
 **Program**: R

 **Description**: This project aimed to provide an end-of-season analysis of the basketball team.
 This analysis used Strive in-season data.
 The main goals of this project were to provide meaningful visualizations that could be aggregated and report on season-long trends.
 Trends were analyzed by position and individually by player.
-This project showcases my visualization skills using the ggplot2 package in R.

 - **[Charting Code](https://github.com/ParkerBooth/Sports-Analyst-Portfolio/blob/main/Sports%20Science%20Projects/Basketball%20Project/End%20of%20Season%20Report%20Code.Rmd)**